Buddy diving: Provision of emergency breathing gas

 An important aspect of the buddy function is providing breathing gas in an out of air (OOA) emergency.
 This can happen in the event of a regulator failure or using up most of the breathing gas while inattentive, distracted, or dealing with an urgent problem.
 Part of an effective buddy system is preventing and avoiding out of air emergencies by effective gas management, and effectively managing emergencies when they do occur in spite of diligent monitoring.

-In the early years of scuba, each diver carried a single second-stage regulator, and in the case of an out of air emergency, the buddy pair made an emergency ascent to the surface while the two divers took turns buddy breathing from the mouthpiece of remaining functional scuba set.
+In the early years of scuba, each diver carried a single second-stage regulator, and in the case of an out of air emergency, the buddy pair made an emergency ascent to the surface while the two divers took turns buddy breathing from the mouthpiece of the remaining functional scuba set.
 Though this system worked effectively enough in a swimming pool or in open water practice sessions, and sometimes worked for skilled and disciplined divers in actual emergencies, in some cases stress and physical difficulties made it fail.

 To simplify the procedure for air sharing, the recreational diving industry moved to a configuration that provided each diver an additional second-stage regulator, as a backup to the primary.
 The backup is known variously as the octopus stage, backup, secondary, or (obsolescent) safe second.
 The term octopus came about because several regulator and other hoses hanging from the first stage made the unit look a bit like an octopus.
 Two general systems have evolved for carrying and deploying the backup demand valve—one more prevalent in recreational diving and the other commonly found in technical diving (although some crossover exists).
 In both systems, each diver carries two demand valves.
-They may be attached to the first-stage regulator of a single tank or to two first stage regulators of twin cylinders.
+They may be attached to the first-stage regulator of a single tank or to two first stage regulators of twin cylinders or a single cylinder wit a dual outlet valve.
 The primary regulator is for normal breathing during the dive, and the secondary regulator ("octopus") is a backup for oneself or an out-of-air buddy.

 Two basic procedures are in common use: Donating the primary and donating the octopus.